 With more than 30 years of executive management and government affairs experience, Berger has held key association and business management positions.
 He also served as chief of staff in the U.S. House of Representatives and has been an effective advocate and political strategist for trade groups including the Farm Bureau, Association of Realtors, and various insurance companies.

-For 15 consecutive years, Berger has been listed as one of the most influential lobbyists in Washington D.C. by The Hill newspaper.
-He has been a commentator on Fox News, CNBC and CNN, and is quoted regularly in the Wall Street Journal, The Washington Post and numerous financial services publications.
+A well-known figure with political and financial press, Berger has been listed as one of the most influential lobbyists in Washington D.C. by The Hill newspaper every year since 2002.
+He is a recurring guest on Fox Business and has appeared on CNBC and CNN.
+He is also regularly quoted in national and financial news outlets such as the Wall Street Journal, The Washington Post and Bloomberg.

-Berger also serves on the board of directors of the conservation group Bonefish & Tarpon Trust.
-Berger is an outdoor enthusiast and enjoys spending time with his wife, Aimee, and daughter, Shelby.
+Berger also serves on the board of directors of the conservation group, Bonefish & Tarpon Trust.
+He is an outdoor enthusiast and enjoys spending time with his wife, Aimee, and daughter, Shelby.